Tax and the Company Car (or Van!)

 Tax advice will need to be taken in relation to the claiming of allowances by Groups.

 If the benefits provided to employees are not included within their payroll then a P11d must be submitted to HMRC by 6 July following the end of the tax year.
-Class 1A NIC is due to be paid by the employer at a rate of 13.8% for the 2023/24 tax year on the value of benefits provided to employees.
+Class 1A NIC is due to be paid by the employer at a rate of 13.8% for the 2024/25 tax year, (increasing to 15% from 2025/26) on the value of benefits provided to employees.
 This is payable to HMRC on or before 22 July following the end of the tax year.

 Relief for Unincorporated Businesses